lucas-tortora/wallet.rs/documentation/docs/getting_started/rust.md

         .finish()
         .await?;

-    // Create a new account, this will automatically generate an address let account = manager
+    // Create a new accounts_and_addresses, this will automatically generate an address let account = manager
         .create_account()
         .with_alias("Alice".to_string())